FrankM1/qazana/docs/content/controls/page-settings.md

 	);
 }

-add_action( 'builder/element/page-settings/section_page_style/before_section_end', 'add_builder_page_settings_controls' );
+add_action( 'qazana/element/page-settings/section_page_style/before_section_end', 'add_qazana_page_settings_controls' );
 ```

-With this example, we have created a function that adds a control for the instance of the class `Builder\PageSettings\Page` that represents all the settings that can be controlled with the Page Settings panel.
+With this example, we have created a function that adds a control for the instance of the class `Qazana\PageSettings\Page` that represents all the settings that can be controlled with the Page Settings panel.

 The returned value from the control affects the page by defining `selectors`.
 In Page Settings, the `{{WRAPPER}}` placeholder represents a unique class for the `body` element.
 You can read more about behaviors and functionality of `selectors` [here](controls-and-the-editor.md#adding-the-value-to-the-style-definitions-of-the-element).